By Ken Zurski

 But why and for whom did the children open the gate?

 Well, that’s just a part of the painting’s mystique or as one art connoisseur wisely describes, “its puzzle.”

-Upon closer inspection, however, the “puzzle” is solved.
+Upon closer inspection, however, the “puzzle” appears to be solved.

-In the shadow near the children’s feet is a partial outline of a horse and upon its back a rider in a brimmed hat.
+Most obvious is the shadow near the children’s feet.
+It is a partial outline of a horse and upon its back a rider in a brimmed hat.
 The children have opened the gate to make it easier for the rider, probably a stranger to them, to pass.

 “People are amused at having to find out what is coming through the gate, which few do, till the shadow on the ground is pointed out to them,” the sixth Duke of Devonshire noted after buying the curious painting for his collection.